open-horizon/open-horizon.github.io/README.md

 Use the URL path to identify if the source is [open-horizon.github.io/docs](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs) or another repository.
 If the source is in different repository then sourced repo name is used `open-horizon.github.io/docs/<SOURCE_REPO_NAME>/docs`.

-- [`/docs/anax/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/anax/docs) markdown pages are sourced https://github.com/open-horizon/anax/tree/master/docs
+- [`/docs/anax/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/anax/docs) markdown pages are sourced from https://github.com/open-horizon/anax/tree/master/docs/
-- [`/docs/mgmt-hub/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/mgmt-hub/docs/) markdown pages are sourced from https://github.com/open-horizon/devops/blob/master/docs/index.md
+- [`/docs/mgmt-hub/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/mgmt-hub/docs/) markdown pages are sourced from https://github.com/open-horizon/devops/blob/master/docs/
-- [`/docs/kubearmor-integration/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/kubearmor-integration/docs/) markdown pages are sourced from https://github.com/open-horizon/kubearmor-integration/tree/main/docs
+- [`/docs/kubearmor-integration/docs/`](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs/kubearmor-integration/docs/) markdown pages are sourced from https://github.com/open-horizon/kubearmor-integration/tree/main/docs/

-It is important that any changes to docs sourced from another repository should made in corresponding repository and not in `open-horizon.github.io` repository.
+It is important that any changes to docs sourced from another repository be made in the corresponding repository and not in the `open-horizon.github.io` repository.

 CopyDocs GitHub Actions, in each of the respective repos, will trigger on a PR merge and the source markdown files will be copied.